bkhushi/microblog/README.md

 Aditi Chiluguri:

 Catherine Chu: Implemented features of post interactions, including liking, unliking, bookmarking, and adding comments.
 Enhanced the home page to display posts from followed users.
 Developed the expanded post view to provide a detailed display of individual posts and associated interactions.
+Made sure posts cannot be empty and displayed an error message.

 Grace Ryoo: